danreeves/danreev.es/_drafts/2014-09-26-fffunctions-css.md

  - modules - user created modules
  - screen.scss - All imports and some base styling, this gets compiled and minified

-The `libs` directory is all of Sassaparillas core files, things like: resets, sensible defaults, variables, the grid system and other mixins.
+The `libs` directory is all of Sassaparilla's core files, things like: resets, sensible defaults, variables, the grid system and other mixins.
 These files are generally left alone or configured for colours or site-wide typography.

 The `modules` directory is where all the BEM defined blocks go, each in its own file.
 This keeps everything modular and never interdependent.
 This is further enforced by the potentially unordered importing of Sass globbing.
 We're big proponents for BEM syntax and structure, for how easily maintainable and self-documenting it keeps our code.